-- 2. Communication is thorough and clear between the board and staff. - 3.
+- 1. The committee structure provides adequate contact with administration and staff. - 2.
+Communication is thorough and clear between the board and staff. - 3.
 Staff support before, during, and after board meetings is effective.

 ARE ANY ACTION ITEMS IN THIS SECTION A CANDIDATE FOR THE TOP 5 STRATEGIC NEXT STEPS?